On Jacobian group arithmetic for typical divisors on curves: Introduction

 \section{Introduction}

 Let $C$ be a smooth projective algebraic curve of genus $g \geq 1$ over a field $\fieldK$, and assume that $C$ has a $\fieldK$-rational point $\Pinf$.
 Let $\Raff$ be the coordinate ring of the affine curve $C - \{\Pinf\}$; then the group of $\fieldK$-rational points of the Jacobian of $C$ can be identified with the ideal class group of the Dedekind domain $\Raff$.
-A previous series of articles (by three different groups of authors) on certain cubic curves, particularly $C_{3,4}$ curves \cite{BEFG,BEFG-article,FO,FOR,FASKKM}, gives explicit formulas for group arithmetic in the Jacobian of $C$ when $\fieldK$ is a large finite field, under a certain genericity assumption on the divisors whose classes are being added in the Jacobian.
-This genericity assumption was first introduced in~\cite{BEFG-article}, where such divisors were called ``typical''; the articles above all give fast algorithms for Jacobian group arithmetic under the hypothesis that the divisors (also, in fact, the pairs of divisors) one encounters are typical, and that the result of the group operation is typical.
+A previous series of articles (by three different groups of authors) on certain degree~$3$ covers of~$\Projective^1$, particularly $C_{3,4}$ curves \cite{BEFG,BEFG-article,FO,FOR,FASKKM,OT-C35}, gives explicit formulas for group arithmetic in the Jacobian of $C$ when $\fieldK$ is a large finite field, under a certain genericity assumption on the divisors whose classes are being added in the Jacobian.
+This genericity assumption was first introduced in~\cite{BEFG-article}, where such divisors were called ``typical''; all the articles above give fast algorithms for Jacobian group arithmetic under the hypothesis that the divisors (also, in fact, the pairs of divisors) one encounters are typical, and that the result of the group operation is typical.
 The above articles, however, do not include a test to verify whether the input divisors or output data are in fact typical, so that in principle the algorithms might return wrong results without this being detected during the computation.
+It is desirable to know when such algorithms have failed, so that one can redo the computation using slightly slower algorithms that work for all divisors (for example, those in~\cite{KKM,KKMAsymptotic}).